softwareconstruction240/softwareconstruction/chess/3-web-api/web-api.md

 - [Getting Started](getting-started.md)
 - 🖥️ [Slides: Server Implementation Tips](https://docs.google.com/presentation/d/1hORd88ej8W-nqHgEpYU2GmPcrSrHew1V/edit?usp=drive_link&ouid=110961336761942794636&rtpof=true&sd=true)
 - 🖥️ [Videos](#videos)
+- [TA Tips](../../instruction/chess-tips/chess-tips.md#phase-3---web-api): A collection of common problems for this phase

 In this phase, you will create your Chess server and implement seven HTTP endpoints that the chess client will use to communicate with your server.
 This will include creating your server, service, and data access classes.
 You will also write unit tests for your service classes.